The Girlfriend Experience: Reception

 As of June 2020, the film has a 67% approval rating on the review aggregator site Rotten Tomatoes based on 139 reviews with an average rating of 6.39/10.
 The website's critics consensus states: "Steven Soderbergh's latest lo-fi production is strikingly crafted but emotionally vague".

 Roger Ebert rated the film four out of four stars, saying "This film is true about human nature.
 It clearly sees needs and desires.
 It is not universal, but within its particular focus, it is unrelenting."

-On the opposite end of the spectrum, Kyle Smith of the New York Post awarded the film 1 star out of 4, saying "Time for another of Steven Soderbergh's 'experimental,' i.e., half-assed, films."
-David Edelstein of New York Magazine complained that, "Most of the dialogue is listless, and no matter how much Soderbergh snips and stitches, the movie is a corpse with twitching limbs."
+On the opposite end of the spectrum, David Edelstein of New York Magazine complained that "most of the dialogue is listless, and no matter how much Soderbergh snips and stitches, the movie is a corpse with twitching limbs."
 Luke Davies, critic for The Monthly, wrote that the film is "disposable and pretentious" and "is shot sombrely and austerely, in a style that might be described as 'vacuous chic'" and concluded that "as a film in which a porn star's presence is a fundamental marketing hook, it is masturbation."

 Television series

 In June 2014, Starz committed to a 13-episode order for a new television series, based on the film, with Soderbergh and Philip Fleishman as executive producers.
 Lodge Kerrigan and Amy Seimetz co-wrote and directed all 13 episodes.
-Though the main character uses the same name as Sasha Grey’s character in the film, Grey does not appear in the film.
+Though the main character uses the same name as Sasha Grey’s character in the film, Grey does not appear in the series.
 Riley Keough starred as the new lead, described by Soderbergh as "a new character on a new trajectory".
 Season 2 featured new stories focusing on two different sets of characters.
 Season 3 was announced in July by Starz.
 The third season, featuring Julia Goldani Telles in the lead, premiered on May 2, 2021.